JannieI/canvas-workstation-V3/src/app/roadmap.md

         - also, allow custom specs to be created, sorting out %x, %y, %color parameters where these fields must be placed.
     - Mark:
         - stroke, strokeWidth
+        - text Mark, with text properties (similar to X and Y)